 - Add the grated cheese, red and black pepper, minced pimento or roasted red bell pepper, and mayonnaise to a medium-size bowl and mix to combine.

 - Cover and refrigerate until you are ready to serve.
+Serve with your choice of crackers, or see serving suggestions below.

 Pimento peppers are small, red, heart-shaped, sweet chili peppers.
 They are very mild and not at all spicy.
-Besides being a major ingredient in many pimento cheese recipes, and stuffing green olives, dried pimento peppers are also an ingredient in paprika.
+Besides being a major ingredient in many pimento cheese recipes, and stuffing green olives, dried pimento peppers are also an ingredient in paprika.ย

 The short answer is yes, and I do so occasionally because of the convenience.
 However, convenience aside, it is cheaper to grate your own, and hand-grated doesn’t contain any of the preservatives to keep it from clumping.

-Sharon’s tips:
+Sharon’s tip:

 I use a food processor fitted with a shredding disk to grate my cheddar and it only takes seconds.
 If you don’t have a food processor, you can use a box grater, vegetable chopper, or a sharp knife.
 If using a knife, slice the blocks as thinly as possible and then cut it into thin strips.